CLT-SG/CLT-CLESS-Player/README.md

 See [CONTROL_PANEL_API.md](docs/CONTROL_PANEL_API.md) for complete API documentation.
 See [SYNCHRONIZATION.md](docs/SYNCHRONIZATION.md) for multi-screen sync setup and configuration.
+See [MOBILE-APP.md](docs/MOBILE-APP.md) for mobile app development and deployment.

 ## Building the Application

+### Desktop Application Builds

-To build the application and compile it into an executable for different platforms, use the following commands.
+To build the desktop application and compile it into an executable for different platforms, use the following commands.

-### For Windows:
+**For Windows:**
 - **Windows x64:**
    ```bash
    npm run win64